wollac11/Sys-Info-Lookup/README.md

 	Use the appropriate input arguments to get the desired result in a single step with zero or minimal further interaction.
 	These options are as follows:

 	-h | --help               	: See this options list
 	-a | --about              	: View version info
-	-s | --serial [serial no.]	: Lookup model from Apple serial
-	-l | --local              	: Get system info for current machine
-	-r | --remote [user@host] 	: Get system info for remote machine
+	-u | --user           		: Specifiy username for remote machine -s | --serial [serial no.]	: Lookup model from Apple serial -d | --ondevice           	: Get system info for current machine -r | --remote [host]  	 	: Get system info for remote machine

 **System Requirements:**